NLPerWS/KMatrix-CR/README.md

-## 🔧 Integration of Comprehensive Conflict Resolution Methods and Evaluation Datasets/Frameworks
+## 🔧 Integration of Comprehensive Conflict Resolution Methods and Evaluation Datasets/Frameworks：Support the rapid implementation of various conflict resolution methods and A Multidimensional Unified Assessment of Conflict Resolution Methods